jlevy/the-art-of-command-line/README.md

 - To split files into pieces, see `split` (to split by size) and `csplit` (to split by a pattern).

+- To compare two files use `meld fileA fileB`

 ## System debugging